-2.4.5 LISP EID Registry
+2.4.4 LISP EID Registry

-At the IETF, a new Internet Draft for the allocation of LISP EID address prefixes has been submitted.
+At the IETF, an Internet Draft for the allocation of LISP EID address prefixes was submitted.
 LISP EID (Locator/Identifier Separation Protocol Endpoint ID) is a "map-and-encapsulate" protocol.

 The basic idea behind the separation is that the Internet architecture combines two functions: routing locators (where a client is attached to the network) and identifiers (who the client is) in one number space, the IP address.